X-on/surgeryconnect-patient-api-docs/source/includes/_getting_started.md

 401 Unauthorized | You did not supply a valid Authorization header.
 The header was omitted or your API key was not valid.
 The response will be empty.
 See [Authentication](#authentication).
 404 Not Found | The object you requested doesn’t exist.
 The response will be empty.
 429 Too Many Attempts | Too many requests have been made within a short time period.
 Retry the request after the number of seconds indicated in the `Retry-After` header.
-500 | There was an internal error.
+500 Internal Server Error | There was an internal error.
 The response will be empty.
 This is generally a server error condition.
 If possible, please open a GitHub Issue so we can help you resolve the issue.
 503 Service Unavailable | The requested action cannot be completed right now due server load or maintenance.
 Retry the request later, or after the number of seconds indicated in the `Retry-After` header.

 ## Error Responses